East Devon

 Before heading out for your Heritage Open Days visit, please check entries for last-minute changes.

-A global mission of Faith and Freedom: Bishop Samuel Ajayi Crowther and Sir Thomas Dyke Acland, 10th baronet
+A Global Mission of Faith and Freedom: Bishop Samuel Ajayi Crowther and Sir Thomas Dyke Acland

-A small exhibition to share what we know of the personal, social and spiritual concerns that connected the first Black Anglican Bishop, Samuel Ajayi Crowther (c.
-1809 – 31 December 1891) and Sir Thomas Dyke Acland, 10th Baronet (1787-1871).
+A small exhibition to share the connection between the first African Anglican Bishop, Samuel Ajayi Crowther (c.
+1809 – 31 December 1891), Sir Thomas Dyke Acland, 10th Baronet (1787-1871) and the chapel at Killerton.

 All at sea!
 Story telling - Our Maritime Heritage